AleksanderGinter/UGR-VD-code/README.md

 CRITICAL: CHANGE THE FILE NAME SO IT HAS NO DASHES - I recommend using a SURNAME_STINT_NO_L/R

-L/R depending on the tyre side
+in case of tyres etc. try to use L/R depending on the tyre side

 Once you get the data (make sure they are in the same folder as the matlab file and get the path to the folder.
 You can do that by going to that folder in the Windows file explorer -> right click the folder address (bar above the the files)